During a tenancy: rights and responsibilities of landlords

 - 8 weeks’ notice for week-to-week leases

-For fixed-term leases, you need to include the amounts and dates of all rent in the lease when it is signed.
+For fixed-term leases, you need to include the amounts and dates of all rent in the lease when it’s signed.

 You can increase the rent by any amount.
-If the tenant doesn’t agree with the rent increase, they can give you 3 months' Notice to Quit before the anniversary date and leave.
+If the tenant doesn’t agree with the rent increase, they can give you 3 months' Notice to Quit before the anniversary date of the lease.

 If you discontinue a service or privilege, it’s considered a rent increase and you need to give the same notice as for a rent increase.

-There are different rules for manufactured (mobile) homes in land-lease communities (mobile parks) and public housing.
+There are different rules for manufactured homes (mobile homes) in land-lease communities (mobile parks) and public housing.

-In public housing, if you increase the percentage of income charged as rent, it is considered a rent increase.
-You need to give 4 months’ notice before the anniversary date of the tenancy.
+In public housing, if you increase the percentage of income charged as rent, it’s considered a rent increase.
+You need to give 4 months’ notice before the anniversary date of the tenancy (lease).